 Depreciation is charged to the statement of comprehensive income using the following rates and bases so as to write off the cost or valuation of items of property, plant and equipment over their expected useful lives.
 The rates that are generally applicable are:

-- Computer hardware 25% and 50% st
+- Computer hardware

-- Fixtures, fittings and equipment
+25% and 50% straight line

-- 25% and 50% straight line
+- Fixtures, fittings and equipment 25% straight line

-- and equipment 25% straight line
+- Library books and journals

-- Library books and journals 33 1/3% and 100% straight line
+33 1/3% and 100% straight line

 Useful economic lives and residual values are reviewed annually.